-Your little one’s retinas start to work around this week.
-However, don’t try and expose your belly to bright lights to see if your baby reacts - their neural circuits aren’t mature enough yet, and sensory organs are still too fragile to be stimulated like that.
-If you haven’t already, it is possible that you feel your baby move for the first time this week (or in the coming weeks).
+If you haven’t already, it is possible that you will feel your baby move for the first time this week (or in the coming weeks).
 These movements are still very light, so don’t expect massive sensations.
 Be on the lookout for what feels like butterfly wings inside your belly.
 Or small bubbles.
-It is exciting and wonderful when it happens, but don’t worry if you haven’t felt it yet - each baby grows at a different rate.
-Your baby is exactly where they’re supposed to be!
+It is exciting and wonderful when it happens.

-If you have been experiencing food cravings you might be wondering why?
-It is simply a hormone-related side effect of pregnancy.
+If you have been experiencing cravings, you might be wondering if it’s because you are lacking nutrients.
+No, it is simply a hormone-related side effect of pregnancy.
 You've probably noticed that certain foods seem "different" or less appetising.
 Others, however, feel like they are indispensable!
-Welcome to your body while pregnant.
-No rhyme or reason to it.
-Just do your best to think “moderation” in all you eat.
-Remember eating a wide variety of foods helps you to get all the nutrients you need.
+Welcome to your body while you’re pregnant, there’s no rhyme or reason to it.
+Just do your best to think about “moderation” in all you eat.
+Try and balance treating yourself with taking care of yourself and your growing child.

 Vitamin A is important when you are pregnant but in just the right amounts, neither too much nor too little.
 Confused?
 Foods to eat that are a good source of Vitamin A include:

 - Some bright orange and yellow fruits and vegetables such as tomatoes or carrots.
 They contain provitamin A carotenoids that the body can convert to vitamin A.

 Excessive intake could be harmful to your developing baby.